farooqbinmunir/animation-on-pointer-mouse-move-using-javascript/README.md

 # Animation on Pointer/Mouse move using Javascript
-Outputs a little CSS animation (a colored circle) which moves along with mouse move
+This repo outputs a little CSS animation (a colored circle) which moves along with mouse move

 ____________________________________________________________________________________________________